What is Confessional Poetry?

-Her first-person invites us into her actions and current temperament which reads as melancholic.
-Although limited to just one perspective of the situation, this perspective it is immediate insight into the story.
+The narrator invites the reader to her event.
+The current temperament which reads as melancholic, and although limited to just one perspective of the situation, Roxane choosing this perspective offers immediate insight into the tone of the story.

 "My boyfriend uses the word gay as an adjective.
 When he does this, I calmly explain why his language choice is unfortunate, why it is wrong.
 He pretends to understand.
 Ten minutes later, he’ll say something like, “I love Michael Jackson even though that’s gay.”
 When we go to bed and he falls asleep before me, I start kicking him.
 It’s transference.
 I’m really kicking myself.
 Sometimes, he wakes up sore and bruised.
 He asks, “What happened?”
 I tell him he should see a doctor."

-The bitter love the narrator feels is apparent with the narrative.
-In the following lines, the style and tone of the Ms. Gay's prose changes.
-Her poetic format dissolves into a block narrative.
+The bitter love is apparent within the narrative.
+In the following lines, the style and tone of the prose changes.
+The poetic format after this collapses completely and dissolves into a block narrative.
 However, it is in this narration that the reader is taken on a whirling dive into a visceral scene.
-The narrative in the poem indulges the reader on her response to the of the byproduct of loveless love and it is poignancy.

 "I often go to the grocery store in the middle of the night when the aisles are crowded with pallets stacked with shrink-wrapped cereal and frozen dinners because the shelves and freezers are being restocked.
 I find dirty college students wandering the cookie/cracker aisle in t-shirts and flannel pajama pants, so they don’t have to procrastinate in their overcrowded apartments and tiny dorm rooms and can instead spend money they don’t have on the food they don’t need but definitely want because they’re half drunk or high.
 I wear short skirts and low cut shirts and high-heeled boots.
 I paint my face with a little too much make up.
 I like to dance in the aisles.
 I look crazy.
 I can’t control it."
 (VINYL POETRY)

-Roxane Gay, this generations beloved cultural critic and memoir writer gives voice to the depth of intersecting identities such as feminism, queer, body prejudice, and survivor of sexual trauma.
-The transfer of knowledge from private event public is not always a smooth shift.
-Taboo topics were by its nature conversations not to be talked about, even if said topics rested close to home.
+Roxane Gay, this generation’s beloved cultural critic, and memoir writer give voice to the depth of intersecting identities such as feminism, queer, body prejudice, and survivor of sexual trauma.

 Etheridge Knight : A Poem for Myself

-Etheridge Knight (1931-1991) was a black man who first started writing poetry while serving time in United States prison.
-Although already knowledgeable in rhetoric and story-telling before entering penitentiary, he perfected the African-American tradition of Toast Telling while incarcerated.
+Etheridge Knight (1931-1991) a black man who first started writing poetry while serving time in United States Federal Penitentiary.
+Although already knowledgeable in rhetoric and story-telling before entering prison, Etheridge perfected the African-American tradition of Toast-Telling while incarcerated.

-Spending 8 years as an inmate in an all men's prison was a traumatic experience that Knight overcame with the help of poetry.
-Knight already possessed a talent for Toasting perfected his delivery.
+Spending 8 years as an inmate in an all men's unit was a traumatic experience that Knight overcame with the help of poetry.
+He spent most of his time perfecting his delivery.

-The poem selected for examination is called 'A Poem For Myself.'
+The poem selected for examination is titled 'A Poem For Myself.'